 Questions relating to this ITT

 Interested parties are encouraged to seek clarification if necessary.
-All questions in relation to this ITT must be submitted through the on-line Questions and Answers facility on Delta e-tending Portal.
+All questions in relation to this ITT must be submitted through the on-line Questions and Answers facility on Crown Commerical Service e-sourcing Portal.

 Questions that are considered by us to have wider material value will be sent through the Question and Answers facility to all Interested parties.
 In this case the name and all references to the question’s originator will be removed.
 Questions submitted after the deadline for submission of questions will not be answered.